So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 All else equal, a graded card is worth more than its raw counterpart.

-But we must consider the costs to grade in making our decision.
+However, we must consider the costs to grade when making our decision.

 Look up the values on eBay to see if your card, in estimated grade, would be worth more than the value of the ungraded card plus the costs to grade the card.